JiaHe-yogurt/JiaHeyogurt.github.io/_pages/about.md

 Anomaly-Detection-Model-Evaluation targets at evalutating models performance only, it requires true label and prediction from any model.
 You should use their own tool for model training.
 To use the metrics, you need to set some metric configurations.

 ## Terminology
 We define terms that we will use throughout the document.
+Definitions are partly borrowed from [here](https://learn.microsoft.com/en-us/legal/cognitive-services/anomaly-detector/ad-transparency-note).

 | Term | Definition |
 |:--------|:-------:|